LarsMstangeland/DBProsject/README.md

 6. We want to create a query in SQL that finds which performances have sold the best.
 Print the name of the performance and the date and the number of seats sold sorted by the number of seats in descending order.

 7. You should create a Python program (and SQL) that takes an actor's name and finds which actors they have played with in the same act.
 Write the names of both and which play it happened on

-## Results

-Here we showcase the different outputs that we got from implementing the different use cases.

-1. After setting up the database and filling in the mentioned values the results should be similar to these screenshots

-2. After running the python script we

-3.
-4.
-5.
-6.
-7.

 ## Comments